Code-Institute-Submissions/GuessThatTitle/README.md

 The copy for the website should be short and to the point.
 It should be easy to read against colours.
 I have used these principles to guide the writing of copy for the website.

+### Wireframes

+Wireframes are included in the UX above.
+They can also be accessed at "/wireframes"

+Wireframes are only drawn in one resolution (mobile) because the site layout is identical on all screen sizes.

 ## FEATURES